-This is the reason many organisations are migrating to a microservices-oriented approach these days.
-Many people think this is an alternative to SOA, but in fact it's an evolution of a 'fine-grained SOA'.
-It tackles the drawbacks that come with the traditional SOA approach, and is a much better match for the data-centric and diverse IT landscape we live in today.
-For a deeper dive I strongly recommend reading our blog series Microservices: everything you need to know.
+Therefore, more organisations are migrating to a microservices-oriented approach.
+Although many people perceive it as an alternative to SOA, in fact, it's an evolution of a 'fine-grained SOA'.
+It tackles the drawbacks of the traditional SOA approach and is a much better match for the modern data-centric and diverse IT landscape.
+For a deeper dive, I strongly recommend reading my blog Microservices: everything you need to know.

-We all know that there is no silver bullet in IT, and that, if you're looking to adopt a microservices approach, your organisation needs to be ready for it.
-As with anything, it comes loaded with risks and drawbacks.
-One of the risks is that services can proliferate internally, and can become unmanageable if no governance is applied.
+Unfortunately, there is no silver bullet in IT.
+If you're considering the microservices approach, make sure your organisation is ready for it as it comes loaded with risks and drawbacks.
+One of the risks is that services can proliferate internally and become unmanageable if no governance is applied.

 The External API Economy

-Bear in mind though, that participating in the external API economy (i.e. generating revenue via APIs) is 'only' the final destination in a long journey, that goes through multiple steps, or 'API maturity stages'.
-Generally speaking, an organisation will need to establish an 'internal API economy' first; this stage is all about getting the APIs mature enough to create business value internally and to compete on the market outside of the organisation.
+Bear in mind though, that participating in the external API economy (i.e. generating revenue via APIs) is 'only' the final destination of a long journey with multiple steps, or 'API maturity stages'.
+Generally speaking, an organisation has to establish the 'internal API economy' first.
+This stage is all about getting the APIs mature enough to create business value internally and to compete on the external market.

-You need a discovery phase as a preliminary step, where you identify your organisation's strategic assets (or services).
-Mulesoft suggests creating a C4E (Center For Enablement), which does exactly what it says on the tin: it's a cross-functional team that takes on harvesting reusable assets and best practices, promoting consumption and collaboration, and collecting feedback and metrics throughout all of this.
+Start with a discovery phase as a preliminary step to identify your organisation's strategic assets (or services).
+MuleSoft suggests creating a C4E (Center For Enablement).
+It's a cross-functional team that takes on harvesting reusable assets and best practices, promoting consumption and collaboration, and collecting feedback and metrics throughout all of this.

-When you have discovered your assets, you are ready to get on the path to API maturity.
-You will pass through this series of steps:
+After you have discovered your assets, you are ready to get on the path to API maturity.
+This path consists of a series of steps:

-- Assets are "unlocked”, through system APIs being defined, removing the limitations of legacy systems and SaaS.
-At this stage, the APIs are mostly 'wrapping' the services underneath, allowing for consumption, but not focusing on user experience yet.
+- Assets are "unlocked" through system APIs removing the limitations of legacy systems and SaaS.
+At this stage, the APIs mostly play the role of the 'wrappers' for the services underneath.
+They allow consumption without focusing on user experience yet.

-- The APIs evolve so they can be used in mobility, and via multiple channels (i.e. having different APIs retrieving data from the same system, but adapting to the user experience)
+- The APIs evolve so they can be consumed in mobility and via multiple channels (i.e. having different APIs retrieving data from the same system, but adapting to the user experience).

 - APIs are exposed to the public

-You might be wondering: "which tools would I use to achieve this?".
-The answer lies in the API Management platforms; there are lots of options on the market, but they all seem to agree on these features:
+You are probably wondering which tools are most suited for achieving the above-listed stages of the APIs maturity.
+The answer lies in the API Management platforms; there are loads of options available on the market, but they all seem to offer the following common features:

-- APIs are discoverable via Developer Portals, and users can request access to them, and also provide feedback;
+- APIs are discoverable via Developer Portals so that users can request access and also provide feedback;

 - The API Platform represents a single point of entry for all the APIs;